shuradrozd/backend/README.md

 Navigate to `http://localhost:3000/` to manage JSON Server which is used as Database in the project.

-Database now is hold two arrays of objects: one for users who are login to the library,
+Database now is holding two arrays of objects: the first for the users who log in to the library,

-second to hold information about the books.
+the second to hold information about the books.

 1) Navigate to `http://localhost:3000/books` to watch list of books.